pipo-cxx/FlaskWebAppStudy/README.md

 A simple scalable WebApp project made for studying purposes.

-Uses Blueprints and templates for making the work with pages easier.
+Uses Blueprints and Templates for making the work with pages easier.
+Also it looks cool.

+Redirects from the default / location to the Home page.
+Has navigation.

+Uses url_for so as not to update the path to the files just in case.